-This post consolidates several travel book reviews that I published over the years.
+This post consolidates several travel book reviews that I published over the years, starting with Survive by Peter DeLeo and including several others.
 Scroll down to read about each book.

 Survive: My Fight for Life in the High Sierras by Peter DeLeo

 I’m a big fan of survival stories.
 I’ve seen nearly every episode of the Man vs. Wild and Survivorman adventure TV programs.
 The thought of trying to stay alive with no food or shelter has always struck me as a fascinating challenge.
 So when I spotted a book from 2005 with the giant title “SURVIVE!,” I was intrigued.